top of page

 Bill Doi.jpg

-Bill Doi, 5th Degree Black Belt: Over 40 years of Aikido experience, started in February 1978.
+Over 40 years of Aikido experience, started in February 1978.
 Received 1st Degree black belt in December 1990.
 Over the years, Bill has seen his practice evolve into one of finesse, careful body placement, and movements in lieu of strength.
 Emphasis is placed on protecting one’s practice partner instead of viewing them as an opponent.
 Bill has been teaching Aikido since the 90s and started the senior Safe Falling class in 2017.
 Bill has often mentioned, “in Aikido practice, 50% of the time is spent falling, and we believe we have a unique perspective to offer Hawaii’s seniors.”

 Steve Glanstein.jpg

-Steve Glanstein, 4th Degree Black Belt: Over 50 years of Aikido experience.
+Steve Glanstein, 5th Degree Black Belt: Board member.
+Over 50 years of Aikido experience.
 Steve and his father, Ralph, were introduced to Aikido at a demonstration of the “unbendable arm”; both became ardent practitioners after Ralph, already a Judoka, could not bend young Steve’s arm.
 Steve first practiced in New York City and then Hawaii (from 1963), first teaching as a teenager in Hawaii in the late 60s.
 Steve goes to practice and teach in Argentina every year.
 He developed the “wiggle the finger”, “Aikido with folders”, and “Aikido with ties” methodology to promote relaxation and proper body movement.
 Steve also taught the senior Safe Falling class since 2017 with Bill and Hiroshi.

 Dennis Jinnohara.jpg

-Dennis Jinnohara, 5th Degree Black Belt: 36 years of Aikikai Aikido experience, trained in Japan, California, Kansas, Korea, Northern Virginia, and Hawaii.
+Dennis Jinnohara, 5th Degree Black Belt: Board member.
+Over 36 years of Aikikai Aikido experience, trained in Japan, California, Kansas, Korea, Northern Virginia, and Hawaii.
 He has also trained in Ki Society-Shin Shin Toitsu Aikido for the last 5 years to develop Ki and to soften Aikido style.
 Dennis retired from working as a Department of Defense Civilian in Human Resources with an emphasis in Adult Training and Development and actively volunteers with other community service organizations.

 IMG_2279.JPG